Node Replication: Theory And Practice: Encoding Evaluation Strategies

 \section{Encoding Evaluation Strategies}

-In the theory of programming languages~\cite{plotkin75}, the notion of \emph{calculus} is usually based on a non-deterministic rewriting relation, providing an equational system of calculation, while the deterministic notion of \emph{strategy} is associated to a concrete machinery being able to implement a specific evaluation procedure.
+In the theory of programming languages~\cite{plotkin75}, the notion of \emph{calculus} is usually based on a non-deterministic rewriting relation, while the deterministic notion of \emph{strategy} is associated to a concrete machinery being able to implement a specific evaluation procedure.
 Typical evaluation strategies are call-by-name, call-by-value and call-by-need, to name a few.

 Although the atomic $\lambda$-calculus was introduced as a technical tool to implement full laziness, only its (non-deterministic) equational theory was studied.
 In this paper we bridge the gap between the theoretical presentation of the atomic $\lambda$-calculus and concrete specifications of evaluation strategies.
 Indeed, we use the $\rcalc$-calculus to investigate two concrete cases: a call-by-name strategy implementing weak head reduction, based on full substitution, and the call-by-need fully lazy strategy, which uses linear substitution.